patchamama/The-last-book-page/README-backend.md

 pip install -r requirements.txt
 ```

-### Configure the application to use cloudinary and configure/create the necessary keys for access as listed in the following topics:
+### Configure the application to use Cloudinary and configure/create the necessary keys for access as listed in the following topics:

 - [Add Installed Apps in settings `drf_api_lastpage/settings.py`](#add-installed-apps-in-settings--drf-api-lastpage-settingspy-)
 - [Add the following lines in `drf_api_lastpage/settings.py`](#add-the-following-lines-in--drf-api-lastpage-settingspy-)